Our Master's in Sport Business Leadership has transitioned to the new MBA in Sport and Entertainment Management. Check

 Q: Will I be able to fit classes in my work schedule?

 A: Most of our students work while they attend our program.
 Given that the classes are in the evenings, it allows students to work and/or intern full or part-time.
-Our classes are 6-9 pm and offered Monday-Wednesday.
-Learn more about our Course Offerings and Recommended Schedule
+Our classes are 6-9 pm and offered Monday-Thursday.
+Learn more about our course offerings and program schedule by signing up for a virtual info session.